 The Program Educational Objectives (PEOs) of the Environmental Engineering major are to:

-- Produce graduates who assume leadership positions, and contribute to understanding environmental problems and the design, construction, and operation of solutions of societal problems involving environmental systems.
+- Contribute to the design, construction, operation of solutions to societal problems involving environmental systems;

 In the assessment of the program, the three learning objectives are supplemented by 12 desirable student outcomes.

 The following Student Outcomes (SOs) are assessed in the evaluation of our Environmental Engineering BS degree program.
 Our success in achieving these outcomes is periodically reviewed by our faculty, and by the Engineering Accreditation Commission of ABET (http://www.abet.org) as part of its accreditation process.

 We advise EnvE students to think about these desirable outcomes and consider how through their choice of electives and co-curricular activities they can develop these abilities, and desired knowledge and understanding.
 Some students may want to emphasize particular issues or skills.
 But, none should be neglected – the successful environmental engineer needs to have a broad understanding of social and technical issues and the ability to communicate, as well as being outstanding technically.